 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Pure squamous cell carcinoma represents a very rare condition, usually the patient will present with a huge mass in the upper right quadrant involving other organs.
+Core tip: Pure squamous cell carcinoma represents a very rare condition.
+Usually the patient will present with a huge mass in the upper right quadrant involving other organs.
 A high index of suspicion is fundamental for the surgical planning because the surgical removal of the lesion respecting the oncological surgical principles may be the only chance of cure for this aggressive disease.
 Patients must be submitted to adjuvant chemotherapy in order to increase the survival rates.
 The prognosis remains poor.